-Fistulas (tunnels from the bowel to skin surfaces)
+- Fistulas (tunnels from the bowel to skin surfaces)

-Visual problems (blurred vision, red eyes or painful vision)
+- Visual problems (blurred vision, red eyes or painful vision)

-Joint pain or swelling
+- Joint pain or swelling

-Unfortunately, there is not a cure for Crohn's disease and patients must deal with the illness for their entire lifetime.
+Unfortunately, there is no cure for Crohn's disease and patients must deal with the illness for their entire lifetime.
 Patients typically will have periods of active symptoms ("flares") followed by symptom-free periods ("remission").
 The symptoms can have a negative impact on quality of life for patients.
 However, most patients continue to work and have productive lives.